Up Now: Educational Exhibit

 In spring 2024, we explored the natural, cultural, and historical significance of longleaf pine ecosystems with Saving Our Savannas: Stories of the Longleaf Pine, a 6-month series of programs and events.
 You can find recordings of Saving Our Savannas programs on our YouTube channel.

-Now, from late June through December 2024, the new Saving Our Savannas educational exhibit is up in our exhibit hall.
-Alongside it, you’ll find a wigwam exhibit on loan from the Waccamaw Siouan STEM Studio and a ‘catface’ turpentine tree on loan from Harris Lake County Park.
+Alongside the exhibit, you’ll find a wigwam exhibit on loan from the Waccamaw Siouan STEM Studio and a ‘catface’ turpentine tree on loan from Harris Lake County Park.

 tiled graphic with a photo of the educational exhibit panels, a photo of the wigwam exhibit set up on the library counter, and a photo of the turpentined longleaf pine stump